senhui2intel/edge-ai-suites/metro-ai-suite/interactive-digital-avatar/docs/get-started.md

 ## Operating System

-The total pipeline needs two machines, one for client and one for server.
+This software is developed and tested on:

-- Windows 11 22H2 or above for client.
+- Windows 11 22H2 or above.
-- Ubuntu 22.04 for server.

-For 2D avatar, the RAG will run on server and other parts will run on client.
-For 3D avatar, the RAG and lipsync (SAiD) will run on server and the other parts will run on client.
+Note: For 3D avatar, the lipsync (SAiD) need run in docker on WSL2.

 ## Hardware

-- Windows: Intel Arc A770 GPU 16GB x1
-- Ubuntu: Intel Arc A770 GPU 16GB x1
+- Intel Arc A770 GPU 16GB

-# Environment setup for windows
+# Environment setup

 Please use the tools you are familiar with.
 Here we take Visual Studio Code and Conda-forge as an example.